-Jack in the Box Makes Employee Training Engaging and Fun
+How Jack in the Box Employee Training Stays On Brand

-If someone told you that Jack in the Box decided to modernize its employee training for the company’s 60,000 employees located in 2,240 quick-service restaurants across the U.S. two weeks before a global pandemic hit the nation—and successfully implemented the new system four months later—you probably wouldn’t believe them.
+When Jack in the Box decided to modernize employee training for the company’s 60,000 employees located in 2,200 quick-service restaurants across the U.S., the L&D team had no idea that two weeks later a global pandemic would soon hit the nation.

 Since Jack in the Box is 94% franchised owned, the company’s training team had been putting together a strategy to ensure that the employee training experience was more engaging and aligned with its brand.
 The challenge was that new employee onboarding wasn’t always consistent across all locations.
 Each franchise often had its own training that didn’t always sync up with the corporate direction.
 And, the training experience also didn’t match the fun and light-hearted image Jack in the Box had in the market.